fmillion/docs/Plex-Reverse-Proxy-for-Docker.md

 There are several reasons:

 * **Use your Plex media server completely independent of a Plex account.** When you run Plex in Docker, it can be challenging to connect to it from your own network, largely due to how Plex detects whether your connection is "local" or "remote".
 The Plex web UI will redirect you to Plex to sign in if the Plex server does not consider you to be a local connection.
 A reverse proxy lets you forward the correct headers to cause Plex to always interpret your connection as local.
 * **Manage SSL on your own.** By installing your own SSL certificate into the reverse proxy, you are in control of SSL connectivity to your Plex server.
-Since mobile and TV apps do not currently support manual connections to a secured Plex server, you can also set up your proxy to allow non-secured access from your LAN for such devices, again avoiding the need to sign in to Plex.
+Since mobile and TV apps do not currently support manual connections to a secured Plex server, you can also set up your proxy to allow non-secured access from your LAN for such devices, again avoiding the need to allow unsecured connections and depend on signing in to Plex's cloud orchestrator.
 * **Logging.** Your reverse proxy will generate logs of all accesses to Plex.
 While these logs won't be as detailed as the Plex server logs, they will be in a standard format that can be parsed by tools such as [The Webalizer](http://www.webalizer.org) or other dashboard systems.
+The logs will generally not contain the names of specific media files, so the logs generated are really only useful for traffic analysis.
 * **Remotely access your Plex server privately and securely using a VPN.** If you have a VPN which allows you into your home LAN, your reverse proxy will function over that VPN just as any other service on your LAN would.
 This means you can securely access your Plex content from anywhere as long as you are on your VPN.
     * Note that you will need to manually configre your clients to limit bandwidth usage if you need to limit it due to available upstream bandwidth; clients will interpret your connection as "local" and will try to stream at full bandwidth over the VPN link.
 So if you use this method, chang ethe "Local Network streaming" bandwidth quality options in your client.
 The Remote server settings will have no effect.
+    * If you are trying to use a client that does not allow for manual server entry over a VPN, autodiscovery will probably not work, unless you are doing layer 2 VPN and are configured so your VPN devices appear to be directly on the LAN.
+There are some possible workaround for this, and I may explore them at a later point in time, but for now dealing with that problem is outside the scope of this document.
 * **You can secure Plex behind the Docker network, leaving the proxy as the only gateway into Plex from your LAN.** No need to forward ports or use `--net host`.
 You can even implement IP blacklisting or any other rule nginx is capable of following to restrict access to Plex.

 ## Getting Started